airbytehq/airbyte/docs/integrations/sources/mongodb-v2.md

 [MongoDB's Change Streams](https://www.mongodb.com/docs/manual/changeStreams/) are based on the [Replica Set Oplog](https://www.mongodb.com/docs/manual/core/replica-set-oplog/).
 This has retention limitations.
 Syncs that run less frequently than the retention period of the Oplog may encounter issues with missing data.

-We recommend adjusting the oplog size for your MongoDB cluster to ensure it holds at least 24 hours of changes.
+We recommend adjusting the Oplog size for your MongoDB cluster to ensure it holds at least 24 hours of changes.
 For optimal results, we suggest expanding it to maintain a week's worth of data.
-To adjust your oplog size, see the corresponding tutorials for [MongoDB Atlas](https://www.mongodb.com/docs/atlas/cluster-additional-settings/#set-oplog-size) (fully-managed) and [MongoDB shell](https://www.mongodb.com/docs/manual/tutorial/change-oplog-size/) (self-hosted).
-This will require changes to both the minimum Oplog window in time as well as the minimum Oplog size in storage space.
+To adjust your Oplog size, see the corresponding tutorials for [MongoDB Atlas](https://www.mongodb.com/docs/atlas/cluster-additional-settings/#set-oplog-size) (fully-managed) and [MongoDB shell](https://www.mongodb.com/docs/manual/tutorial/change-oplog-size/) (self-hosted).

 If you are running into an issue similar to "invalid resume token", it may mean you need to:
 1. Increase the Oplog retention period.